Paul-Dempsey/pachde-CHEM/README.md

 To download the latest build, see the [Nightly Release](https://github.com/Paul-Dempsey/pachde-CHEM/releases/tag/Nightly) page.

+When CHEM is released, you will be able to subscribe to the **#d CHEM** plugin in the VCV Rack library.

 Read the [Documentation](./doc/index.md#pachde-chem) for more information on **#d CHEM**.

 ## Aug 18 2025